 Dr Linda Westphalen

 Working in a School of Education has meant that teaching is not only my professional role, it is also my subject matter.
-A nationally recognised OLT citation winner, I teach in the areas of culture, diversity and inclusion, pedagogy and engagement, and student safety and wellbeing.
+A nationally recognised OLT citation winner, I teach in the areas of culture, diversity and inclusion, pedagogy and engagement, and student wellbeing.
 From 2009 to the end of 2015, I coordinated the School’s Teacher Education Programs, a role I relinquished to go on long service leave in the first half of 2016.

 I completed my teaching qualification in 1985, my Honours in English in 1993 and my PhD in 2002 in Indigenous Women's Life-histories.
 I completed a Graduate Certificate in Online Learning in 2010.
 Prior to working in the School of Education, I taught in Women's Studies and Australian Studies at Flinders University, as well as worked as a teacher in secondary schools.

-is the best, most rewarding job there is.
+Note: Teaching is the best, most rewarding job there is.

 BA (Adelaide) Hons (Flinders) Grad Cert Online (Adelaide) Grad Diploma in Ed (Secondary) (Adelaide) PhD (Flinders)